-Canada's population at July 1, 2007 was estimated at 32.9 million.
-The growth rate is relatively slow at about 1.2%.
+Canada's population as of October 6, 2008 was estimated at 33.5 million.
+The growth rate is relatively slow at about 0.83 percent.
 The popularity of U.S. food products is very high and Canadian consumers are keenly aware of new product offerings in the United States.
 The closer integration of the North American food market under the NAFTA means that U.S. food and agricultural products are in high demand by Canadian retailers.
 There are some important trends in the Canadian retail food market that can help U.S. food exporters better understand the market.
 The following highlights are taken from an Agriculture and Agri-Food Canada review with updates and/or additional information incorporated by the Office of Agricultural Affairs at the U.S. Embassy in Ottawa.
 For more information on food marketing and trends in Canada, see Section III on Market Sector Structure.